How to Close or Winterize Your Above Ground Swimming Pool

 If you are using an air pillow, inflate it by using a shop vac.
 Tie the air pillow at two places and position it in the center of the pool.
 Tie strings to the pool wall so the pillow will not move during installation of the pool cover.
 Air pillows are commonly used, but not absolutely necessary.
 They are a good idea in colder climates in case the water freezes and expands.
 The water will freeze inwards on the pillow instead of outwards which can potentially damage the pool wall.
 Pillows are NOT used to create a dome-like effect to keep rain off of the cover.
 Rain water will always settle around the pillow.

 If covering your pool with a winter cover, place the cover over the pool, then thread the cable through the loops or grommets.
 Use the winch provided with the cover to tighten the cable.
-The cover should rest directly on the water.
+The cover should rest directly on the water and go up and over wall and back down on the outside of pool.

 If your above ground pool has a deck, place water tubes end to end around the edge of the pool.
 Fill the bags 3/4 full with water.
 Do not over-fill because the bags could burst when the water inside freezes.
 Never use bricks, concrete blocks, etc. to secure the cover because they can damage your pool cover or your pool.